-Claartje Rasterhoff will present ATM at the symposium 'Ja ik wil' (Yes, I do).
-At this symposium René van Weeren and Tine De Moor (Utrecht University) will launch their new book Ja ik wil, verliefd, verloofd, getrouwd in Amsterdam, 1580-1810.
-Morning program on the topic of citizen science and afternoon program with research on historical marriage patterns and other relevant projects ( in Dutch).
+Claartje Rasterhoff will present the Amsterdam Time Machine at the symposium 'Ja ik wil' (Yes, I do).
+At this symposium René van Weeren and Tine de Moor (Utrecht University) will launch their new book Ja ik wil, verliefd, verloofd, getrouwd in Amsterdam, 1580-1810.
+There is a morning program on the topic of citizen science and an afternoon program with research on historical marriage patterns and other relevant projects ( in Dutch).

-The official Time Machine Kick-Off will take place in Brussels on 19-20 March.
+The official Time Machine Kick-Off takes place in Brussels on the 19th and 20th of March.
 ATM members Julia Noordegraaf and Claartje Rasterhoff (UvA), Harry Verwayen (Europeana), Marc Lindeman and Ellen van Noort (Picturae), Walter Swagemaker (Eye Filmmuseum), Johan Oomen (Institute for Sound and Vision) and many others will be attending.